VarshithaC-wq/job-board-app/README.md

 # Job Board App

-This is a simple Job Board web application built using *React* and *Next.js, created with the help of **v0.dev*.
-The app includes:
+This is a simple Job Board web application built using *React* and *Next.js,The app includes:

 ## Features